-- Undertake further investigations (if necessary) - Write a report for you on the compliance visit - Advise you whether or not your consent meets its conditions - Report to Greater Wellington
+- undertake further investigations (if necessary); - write a report for you on the compliance visit; - advise you whether or not your consent meets its conditions; and - report to the Council.

 2.7 Non-standard takes

 Non-standard takes include those by municipal authorities, larger industrial users, or others for which there are special or unusual circumstances which may require some additional monitoring.
 The monitoring requirements for these may be negotiated at the time the consent is granted.